 The following table details the liquidity analysis for derivative financial instruments.
-The table has been drawn up based on the undiscounted net cash inflows (outflows) on the derivative instrument that settle on a net basis and the undiscounted gross inflows and (outflows) on those derivatives that require gross settlement.
+The table has been drawn up SFRS(I) 7.39.b based on the undiscounted net cash inflows (outflows) on the derivative instrument that settle on a net basis and the undiscounted gross inflows and (outflows) on those derivatives that require gross settlement.
 When the amount payable or receivable is not fixed, the amount disclosed has been determined by reference to the projected interest rates as illustrated by the yield curves existing at the reporting date.

-On demand or within one year The Group \$ 2019 Net settled asset/(liability): - Interest rate swap - Forward foreign currency contracts 720,983 2018 Net settled asset/(liability): - Interest rate swap - Forward foreign currency contracts 405,487 (349,800) 55,787
+The Group On demand or within one year 2022 Net settled asset/(liability): - Interest rate swap - Forward foreign currency contracts 720,983 (689,500) 31,483 2021 Net settled asset/(liability): - Interest rate swap - Forward foreign currency contracts 405,487 (349,800) 55,787

-The Company does not have any derivative financial instruments at the reporting date in 2019 and 2018.
+The Company does not have any derivative financial instruments at the reporting date in 2022 and 2021.